 - Average Power Delivery

 - Lack of Lighting

 In terms of power delivery, the Z390M is not quite the best of the bunch.
-The VRM design and the overall characteristics of the power delivery system can only be classified as passable.
-This is because the Z390M is a Micro-ATX version of the Z390 UD and carries more or less the same power delivery system.
+The VRM design and the overall characteristics of the phase power delivery system can only be classified as passable.
+This is because the Z390M is a Micro ATX version of the Z390 UD and carries more or less the same power.
 Since both of these boards belong to the ultra-budget UD line from Gigabyte’s lineup, one can only expect the basics when it comes to VRM design.
 Still, you should have no problems running the i9 9900K at stock settings with this board, as overclocking should be avoided due to stability concerns.

-The Gigabyte Z390M is definitely not the motherboard that everyone should keep a lookout for, however, if you are in the market for a good Micro-ATX Z390 motherboard for the i9 9900K that does not break the bank, then this one is a great option.
+The Gigabyte Z390M is definitely not the motherboard that everyone should keep a lookout for, however, if you are in the market for Best Micro ATX Motherboard for i9 9900K that does not break the bank, then this one is a great option.
 It is well-rounded and provides most of the features that one would find on an ATX board at this price point.
-If you are comparing Micro-ATX with Mini-ITX as far as your options go, then this board should also have the edge in the overall value proposition.
+If you are comparing Micro-ATX with Mini-ITX as far as your options go, then this board should also have the edge in the overall value motherboard for i9 9900k.

 - Decent VRM Design